-- 4.2 The Authority the Head of Governance and the Monitoring Officer, on behalf of the Council, undertakes reviews of the Council's governance arrangements on an ongoing basis.
+- 4.1 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is led by the Head of Governance & Corporate Services who has responsibility for the development and maintenance of the Code of Governance.
+The review is informed by the work of Members, the senior officers within the Council and also by comments made by the External Auditors and other review agencies and inspectorates.
+The process that has been applied in maintaining and reviewing the effectiveness of the governance framework is set out below. - 4.2 The Authority - the Head of Governance and the Monitoring Officer, on behalf of the Council, undertakes reviews of the Council's governance arrangements on an ongoing basis.
 Work to support this includes a periodic self-assessment review against the Code of Governance, reviews of the Constitution, Financial Regulations, the Scheme of Delegation and policies, processes and practices throughout the year.
 No new issues have been identified in 2021-22. - 4.3 The Executive the Cabinet monitors the effectiveness of the governance framework through the consideration of regular performance and financial management reports.
 Individual Cabinet members receive regular feedback from senior officers on the delivery of services and the achievement of objectives and targets.
 Issues of strategic and corporate importance are referred to the Cabinet.
 There is also a formal Shadow Cabinet in place, which provides an opportunity to challenge decisions and how they are made. - 4.4 Overview and Scrutiny committees the Council had 3 Scrutiny Committees during 2021-22, which were aligned to the Council's priorities.
 The Scrutiny Committees review decisions made by Cabinet and areas of concern.
 They can "call-in" a decision that has been made by the Cabinet when they consider the decision is not in accordance with the Council's Constitution.
-The Scrutiny Committees: - (i) determine their own work programme at the beginning of each year and this includes the provision of updates, briefings and reviews of services/activities; and - (ii) consider regular performance management information from senior management. - 4.5 The Audit & Governance Committee - is responsible for overseeing the Council's governance arrangements.
+The Scrutiny Committees: - determine their own work programme at the beginning of each year and this includes the provision of updates, briefings and reviews of services/activities; and - (ii) consider regular performance management information from senior management. - 4.5 The Audit & Governance Committee - is responsible for overseeing the Council's governance arrangements.
 The Committee monitors the effectiveness of risk management, reviews corporate governance issues, the work of Internal Audit and the anti-fraud & corruption arrangements throughout the year.
-The Audit & Governance Committee receives quarterly reports on: - the work of internal audit in reviewing the systems and processes to ensure that they are adequate; and - updates on the management of the Council's strategic risks.
+The Audit & Governance Committee receives quarterly reports on: - the work of internal audit in reviewing the systems and processes to ensure that they are adequate; and

+- updates on the management of the Council's strategic risks.
 A strategic risk register is in place, which identifies and evaluates the risks faced by the Council in delivering its objectives.
 Work is ongoing to review and address these risks and update the risk register accordingly - 4.6 The Standards Committee is responsible for the ethical framework of the Council.
 The Committee works closely with the Monitoring Officer in dealing with complaints about Members conduct and promoting high standards of conduct. - 4.7 Internal Audit - is responsible for reviewing the effectiveness of the Council's governance arrangements, including the system of internal control, and reporting on its adequacy.
 Internal Audit is a key source of assurance for the Annual Governance Statement and operates in accordance with the Public Sector Internal Audit Standards.